 Before we even begin talking about filing taxes late, it’s important to know that you as an expat have options to extend your deadline.

 As a taxpayer whose residence and main place of employment is outside the US, the IRS grants you an automatic two-month extension to mid-June that you don’t have to proactively apply for.
 It’s important to note, however, that you will need to attach a statement along with your submitted tax return in June explaining why you qualified for the automatic extension.

 If you expect that you’ll need even more time than that, filling out Form 4868, the Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, will give you until mid-October to file your return.

 If you end up filing taxes late for any reason, you may end up facing penalties and losing benefits related to your foreign income and assets.

-It’s important to note here that at least 90% of your expected taxes due must be paid by the mid-April filing deadline even if you are planning on filing taxes late via the automatic two-month extension.
+At least 90% of your expected taxes due must be paid by the mid-April filing deadline – even if you plan on filing taxes late via the automatic two-month extension.
 Otherwise, you may face a Failure to Pay penalty even if you file your return on time.

 Claiming this exclusion requires that you file Form 2555 with your tax return in a timely manner.
-Without this, the IRS reserves the right to revoke your right to the FEIE, and once revoked, you cannot claim it for at least five years.
+If you don’t file in time, the IRS reserves the right to revoke your ability to use the FEIE.
+Once revoked, you cannot claim it for at least five years.

 Of course, the best way to avoid all these potential penalties is to stay compliant and file your tax returns in a timely manner each year.
 That said, if you do find yourself falling behind and filing taxes late, you still have options!

 If you were unaware you needed to file and are several years late, you may be a good match for the Streamlined Filing Procedures.
 It’s better to get caught up with the IRS late than not at all, and it’s best if you consult a registered professional to help you understand how best to go about it.

 Have Specific Questions Related to Your US Expat Tax Return?